Frome: Roman

-There is some limited evidence of Roman settlement in the area.
+There is limited evidence of Roman settlement in the area.
 The remains of a villa were found in the village of Whatley, 3 mi to the west of Frome.
 Another villa is suggested at Selwood.
 Southill House in Cranmore, 10 miles southwest, has evidence of a villa with a hypocaust.
 Two villas have been surveyed in the Hemington area, 3 mi to the north-west of Frome, alongside other sites, ditches and boundaries.
-Iron Age forts in the area (recorded above) were re-occupied by the Roman military: Kingsdown and Tedbury.

 A Roman road ran from the west of the Mendips passing south of Frome en route to Old Sarum (Salisbury) and Clausentum (Southampton) or to Moriconium (Hamworthy near Poole), probably for the export of lead and silver from mines in the Mendips.
 Part of a Romano-British sculpted head and part of a Roman road surface were found near Clink, Frome: possibly linked to a Roman road running south from Aquae Sulis (Bath), but this has been traced only as far as Oldford Farm, Selwood, just 2 mi north of Frome.
 Just to the southeast is Friggle Street, suggestive of a Roman road.

 In April 2010, the Frome Hoard, one of the largest hoards of Roman coins discovered in Britain, was found in a field near the town by a metal detectorist; the 52,500 coins dating from the third century AD were in a jar 14 in below the surface.
 The coins were excavated by archaeologists from the Portable Antiquities Scheme, and some are now on display in the British Museum.
 The find was the subject of a BBC TV programme Digging for Britain in August 2010.
 A further 250 Dubonnic coins had been found in an urn when ploughing near Nunney in 1860; they included those of Claudius who began the conquest of Britain.
 Other coins continue to be found in this neighbourhood, both Roman and Byzantine.